BraedonWooding/err/README.md

 - Typesafety is the biggest concern, since there are no ways for typesafety to be properly implemented in C there is nothing stopping you from converting the result to any type you want!
   - In actual fact this really isn't that much of a concern if UNIQUE_ERRORS is enabled since
-- Slight 'note' IF_LET does leak it's variable outside it's scope (only way to implement such as to look like an if statement), shouldn't really be a concern and you can always do `{ IF_LET(cond, int, out) { /* ... */ } }` if you need to remove the scoping.
 - Run on MSVC; it only supports clang and gcc

 ## How it is implemented